Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

-As mentioned before, the remedy fixes the root causes of a failure.
-So we define a new variable to indicate which root causes are remedied.
-Let $E^{\Delta}=\{e_{l_1},\cdots,e_{l_n}\}$ denote the set of edges labelled by the d-events associated with root causes.
+Let $\mathcal{A}$ denote the state space of maintenance events.
+Let $A^O$ and $A^{U}$ be random variables taking values in $\mathcal{A}$ representing observed maintenance and uncertain maintenance respectively.
+Let $A=(A^O,A^U)$ denote the vector of all maintenance.
+The status of the maintained equipment is observable, and represented by a \textbf{status indicator} $\delta$ such that Let $E^{\Delta}=\{e_{l_1},\cdots,e_{l_n}\}$ denote the set of edges labelled by the d-events associated with root causes.
 For any edge representing a root cause $e_{l_i}\in E^{\Delta}$, we define a binary variable to indicate whether or not the root cause labelled on $e_{l_i}$ is fixed and call it an \textbf{intervention indicator}.
 Let Then we have a vector of intervention indicators defined over $E^{\Delta}$, denoted by $\bm{I}_{E^{\Delta}}=\{I_{e_{l_1}},\cdots,I_{e_{l_n}}\}$.
+Let $\lambda^O\in\Lambda$ be the set of possible root-to-sink paths associated with the failure or deterioration.
+Note that the whole failure or deteriorating process might be partially observed when the root causes are unknown.
+Let $\lambda^R\in\Lambda$ denote the actual failure or deteriorating path when root causes are known.